 A worthy read, and a definite must-read for our list of books on cancer.

-Help Me Live: 20 things People with Cancer Want You to Know by Lori Hope
+Help Me Live: 20 things People with Cancer Want You to Know

 This is a wonderful book compiled by a cancer survivor herself, Lori Hope.
 It's a perfect read for those of us who don't have a clue what to do when a loved one is diagnosed with cancer.
 In this book, Lori interviews countless cancer patients and asks them the question: What do you want people who haven't been diagnosed with cancer to know?
 There are literally hundreds of stories, quotes and suggestions of things to help you navigate the tricky path of caring for your loved one's feelings at this enormously difficult time.
 Many of the anecdotes are amusing, funny and uplifting.